AkiPelaa/AkiPelaa/README.md

-- 👋 Hi, I’m @AkiPelaa
+- 👋 Hi, I’m Aki
-- 👀 I’m interested in making ESX scripts
+- 👀 I’m interested in making FiveM scripts
 - 🌱 I’m currently learning HTML and LUA
-- 📫 Best place to contact me is thru discord, Rytkön ville#0563
+- 📫 Best place to contact me is thru discord, 00rv

 <!---
 AkiPelaa/AkiPelaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.